Former Stitch Fix COO Julie Bornstein just took the wraps off her app-only e-commerce startup, The Yes – TechCrunch

 TC: What brands can shoppers find on the platform?

-JB: We have 145 brands at launch, ranging from Gucci, and Prada and Erdem, to contemporary brands like Vince and Theory to direct-to-consumer brands like Everlane and La Ligne to everyday brands like Levis.
+JB: We have 145 brands at launch, ranging from Gucci, Prada and Erdem to contemporary brands like Vince and Theory to direct-to-consumer brands like Everlane and La Ligne to everyday brands like Levis.
 When a brand integrates with The Yes, the platform sells each brand’s full digital catalog.

 TC: Why go app only?

-Most of the e commerce sites that have mobile presence really feel like a website converted to a small screen.
+Most of the e-commerce sites that have mobile presence really feel like a website converted to a small screen.
 We [thought if we] challenged ourselves to leverage the technology of the native app environment, [we] could build a much slicker experience for the user.
 We also know that mobile is growing.
 It’s about 50% of total purchases now in fashion and growing faster, so while we know that web will be important to add, we really felt like mobile and iOS were the places to start.

 TC: Stitch Fix uses machine learning to analyze customer tastes, but it ultimately relies on human stylists to choose items.
 What new advances have been made in AI that can allow The Yes to actually pick products using artificial intelligence?
-Isn’t fashion, like music, a ‘noisy’ problem, with consumers often not knowing what they want?
+Isn’t fashion, like music, a “noisy” problem, with consumers often not knowing what they want?

 JB: It’s such a nuanced area and really hard to do in the form of recommendations, but there are a number of reasons that enable us to do it.
 One is we had to build the most extensive taxonomy that exists in fashion.
 We did think a lot about the music genome project that Pandora did and all the work that Spotify has done.
 Music is definitely one of our inspirations.
 And if you look at what they did, they had some human expertise in the beginning, creating these categories, and then the machine learned on top of it, and we have done the same in fashion.
 So we had fashion expertise build our initial taxonomy.

-TC: Because of your background, a lot comparisons are probably going to be made between The Yes and Stitch Fix.
+TC: Because of your background, comparisons are probably going to be made between The Yes and Stitch Fix.
 What was the impetus for this new business?
 Was it a matter of eliminating that personal touch?

 JB: I had such a great experience at Stitch Fix, and I’m still a shareholder and a big fan of the company and the team.
-And I think what they’re doing what, they continue to do, is terrific in really pushing the boundary on this concept of shopping-as-a-service.
+And I think what they’re doing, what they continue to do, is terrific in really pushing the boundary on this concept of shopping-as-a-service.

 What I am working on, and our team is really focused on, is the actual consumer shopping experience for consumers who want to shop.
 There’s a strong percent of the population who really loves to shop and wants agency in their own selection, and that is really the consumer we’re going after.

 TC: You’re launching with roughly 150 brands.
 What is your relationship with them?
-Are you taking like a cut of a transaction?
+Are you taking a cut of a transaction?
 Are you ever taking possession of their products?
 Do you have a warehouse or warehouses?

 There were two things coming into this business that I wanted to avoid based on my personal experience, which was one, owning inventory, and two, reshooting every item for its own new photographs on the site.
 Pinterest and Instagram and all these other visual sites have shown us that the brands spend a lot of money shooting images to look a certain way to help communicate what their brand is all about.
 So leveraging those assets has been terrific.

 [Regarding inventory], there’s no reason to ship the product from the brand to another warehouse and then to the consumer.
-We’re cutting out that stuff and it shipping direct from the brand.
+We’re cutting out that stuff and shipping it direct from the brand.
 From a consumer standpoint, you order on our app, and everything is one-click, and you are charged by [us].
 But then the order is placed through the brand and is shipped from the brand to you.
-Then we will communicate to you when it’s shipped when it’s arriving, and if you have any customer service issues, we take care of it.
+Then we will communicate to you when it’s shipped, when it’s arriving, and if you have any customer service issues, we take care of it.

 And we take a flat commission [on sales].